D101028/The-Pygame-RPG-Maker/README.md

     If you are familiar with Python, you can make your own events by adding classes and functions in `./Dev/System/event`.

-    The game structures are demonstrated [here](./Tutorial/structures.md).
+    The game construction are demonstrated [here](./Tutorial/construction.md).

 ### How to run the game?